datainfrastructuregroup/datainfrastructuregroup.github.io/src/get-involved/student-hiring.md

 ---
 <h2 class="h5">Current Openings</h2>
 <p>
-  DIG is currently hiring Smith students for the 2025-2026 academic year.
+  DIG is currently hiring Smith students for the 2025-2026 academic year for both our computational and our qualitative projects.
 </p>

 <h2 class="h5 mt-4">If you are</h2>